Financial Samurai

 Feeling Down And Out Updates

-Update 2019: I lasted for another 6 years since writing this post, but am once again fading fast as I’m now a dad to a two year old lovely boy.
+Update 2019: I lasted for another 6 years since writing this post, but am once again fading fast as I'm now a dad to a two year old lovely boy.
 He is the most wonderful person ever, but boy does he take a lot of time and energy to take care of.
-Because of my boy, I’ve decided to keep Financial Samurai going for another 20 years until 2039.
-Financial Samurai will be a career insurance policy for my son just in case he gets rejected everywhere and can’t find something he loves to do.
+Because of my boy, I've decided to keep Financial Samurai going for another 20 years until 2039.
+Financial Samurai is be a career insurance policy for my son just in case he can't find something he loves to do.

 My goal of achieving $200,000 a year in passive income has been hit.